micropython/micropython-lib/README.md

 the standard Python community package repository: http://pypi.python.org/ .
 On PyPI, you can search for MicroPython related packages and read additional package information.
-By convention, all micropython-lib package names are prefixed with "micropython-".
+By convention, all micropython-lib package names are prefixed with "micropython-" (the reverse is not true - some package starting with "micropython-" aren't part of micropython-lib and were released by 3rd parties).

 Browse available packages
 [via this URL](https://pypi.python.org/pypi?%3Aaction=search&term=micropython).
-(Note: search results may include both micropython-lib and 3rd-party packages).

 To install packages from PyPI for usage on your local system, use the `upip` tool, which is MicroPython's native package manager, similar to